jacobdensford/jacobdensford.com/fell/the-fell.md

 ## The Wealdwood

 The Wealdwood is a dark, twisted forest that dominates the Barony of Rotherbourne.
 It is home to many dangerous creatures that have been known to attack travelers who stray too far from the path.
-The borders between faërie,  nether, and the mortal realm are thin in here, leading to occasional encounters with magical beings.
+The borders between the faërie, daemon, and mortal realms are thin here, leading to occasional encounters with magical beings.

 ## Religion

 The Church of All-Saints is the official church of the Fell.
 Chapels to various saints are scattered about the land.
-In actuality, many in the Fell—especially the peasantry—practice various local religions, centered around faërie-beings or nether-beings.
+In actuality, many in the Fell—especially the peasantry—practice various local religions, centered around faërie-beings or daemon-beings.
 The Church strongly discourages these practices, both through its teachings and through force via its inquisitors.

 ## Days